 The continuity of McLuhan’s interest in this topic, or his intense preoccupation with it, rather, may be seen from a typical passage, almost 40 years later, in Take Today:

 When we read a poem or listen to a song, we put on an extension of our language.
 Such extensions bring into relation to us the experiences of multitudes of lives.
 These experiences can be the means of enlarging or sharpening and enriching our private perceptions.
 However, when we “put on” an entire service environment, such as radio or TV, something more seems to happen than in the case of the individual means provided by a poem or song or book.
 There is a strange character in electric media, which we encounter even in the daily newspaper.
 The daily paper says in effect: “This is your world for today.”
 It has been pointed out that by some miracle, just enough happens every day to exactly fill all the newspapers.
 It is the simultaneity of news coverage that makes possible this mosaic experience of the world for today.
 No connections are sought or found amidst the innumerable items.
 Everything is unified under date line rather than story line.
 (146)

 “Relation to (…) the experiences of multitudes of lives” (often put by McLuhan using Yeats’ phrase, “the experience of multitude”) occurs with language not only because language is the incalculably complex product of untold generations.
 It also occurs with language because the choice of words requires at the same time a choice of persona: just who will speak the words (which includes an assessment of whom they will be spoken to) is one of the most important considerations in the decision of how to say what is to be said.
-Some persona must be “put on” both in speaking and in understanding (with each of these experiencing a ping-pong feed-back effect from the other).
+Some persona must be “put on” both in speaking and in understanding (with each of these experiencing a ping-pong feed-back effect from and to the other).